 “His legacy of love for education and serving his students will live on through the department chair and dean’s fund named for him.
 This gift was his way of helping future students who he wouldn’t have the pleasure of knowing.”

 “This love for UB, the campus, the faculty, the students, the academic life was to define Peter as time went on.
 He was Mr. UB,” says Reid Heffner, SUNY Distinguished Teaching Professor Emeritus of Pathology and Anatomical Sciences.

-In September, the UB community held a memorial celebration of Nickerson, who died February 2, 2017 at the age of 75.
+The UB community held a memorial celebration of Nickerson after his death in 2017 at the age of 75.
 Several of his fellow faculty members and staff colleagues spoke about his many accomplishments during his career.
 As Heffner puts it, “Peter was head of practically everything,” in his department and throughout UB.